-The Bridges Senior Program is Springbrook Hospital’s answer to these issues.
-We are devoted to making sure your loved one spends their golden years enjoying all life has to offer, while managing their mental illness and/or addiction.
+The Bridges Senior Program is Springbrook Hospital’s answer to all of these issues.
+We are devoted to making sure your loved one spends their golden years enjoying all that life has to offer, and we do it by helping them manage their mental illness and/or addiction.

 Older adults are at risk for suicide, too.
 While older adults were the demographic group with the highest suicide rates for decades, suicide rates for middle aged adults have increased to comparable levels (ages 24-62).
 Among those age 65+, white males comprise over 80% of all late life suicides.